Q&A: What is the dark web and why do criminals use it?

 A journalist operating in an authoritarian state might wish to use the dark web to gather and share information.
 Whistleblowers too have been known to use the dark web to disclose information without fear of reprisal.

-People who have been cyberstalked may also use the dark web to fully maintain their online privacy.
+People who have been cyberstalked may also choose to use the dark web to fully maintain their online privacy.

 However, a majority of the activity on the dark web relates to illegal activity, and this is what has created headlines over the last decade or so.